bartvanhoey/FunctionalCSharp/README.md

 Increases the readability and predictability of a program.

 Side effects : Mutates global state/Mutates its input arguments/throws exception/performs any I/O operations

+A function should never mutate its input arguments. (you can use immutable objects)

 ## Command-Query Separation
 * A command is a method that performs an action but does not return a value.
 Has Side effects.